stassa/thelma/README.md

 ### Edit the configuration file:

-Open experiment.pl in your favourite text editor and set the name of the experiment file to a^nb^n.pl:
+Open `configuration.pl` in your favourite text editor and set the name of the experiment file to `a^nb^n.pl`:

 ```prolog
 experiment_file('data/anbn.pl',anbn).